kleinee/jns/README.md

 ```

 ### Python Packages
 List outdated packages and if there are any, update them individually.
-Here we assume that package xzz is to be updated after the check:
+Here we assume that package xyz is to be updated after the check:
 ```bash
 pip list --outdated
 sudo pip install xyz --upgrade